Articles in Featuring Felines are written by

-Since the account below was originally written towards the end of 2007, sadly three of the four 'gingers' have died and are buried in Jackie's garden.
+Since the account above was originally written towards the end of 2007, sadly three of the four 'gingers' died and were buried in Jackie's garden.
 Martha, 'the old one', was first to go in September 2010, aged about 15.
-Of the three younger 'Ginger Darlings', as they were known, Maurice died in March 2011 from causes that weren't clear but may have been associated with breathing difficulties he had been experiencing.
+Of the three younger 'Ginger Darlings', Maurice died in March 2011 from causes that weren't clear but may have been associated with breathing difficulties he had been experiencing.
 And Pixie died in September 2012; she also had been having breathing problems, but her actual death may have been down to a large dog that invaded the garden one day.
-All this is reported in the We Three Cats blog, and also Elmo now has his own Facebook page: I am Cat (also the title of a book by Jackie).
+All this was reported in the We Three Cats blog, and also Elmo had his own Facebook page: I am Cat (also the title of a book by Jackie).

 In August 2012, not long before Pixie died, Jackie posted A measure of life in cats with a wonderful illustration of all her cats to that point.

-But now there are new arrivals!
+But then there were new arrivals!
 Rather than perpetuating the line of ginger cats, Jackie preferred to keep memories of them separate and special and take a new direction.
-Since December 2012 she has had two gorgeous Bengal kittens, brother and sister Mr Genji and Lady Spittifer, also known as Baggage and Bundle.
-As a pair they're referred to as the 'Bengal Babies' (selected images left and right, between the dividers).
-Elmo has got used to them, and there are numerous great images and short videos of them on his Facebook page and on the blog page, both linked above.
+From December 2012 she had two gorgeous Bengal kittens, brother and sister Mr Genji and Lady Spittifer, known as Baggage and Bundle when they first arrived.
+As a pair they were referred to as the 'Bengal Babies' (selected images left and right, between the dividers).
+Elmo was getting used to them, and there are numerous great images and short videos of them on his Facebook page and on the blog page, both linked above.

-We're most grateful to Jackie Morris for contacting us in 2007 about her unusual cats, and for her kind permission to use the superb photos illustrating this account.
-Many more can be found at the We Three blog/website, which is regularly updated with posts between 2007 and 2014 and is still available to enjoy online, as is Elmo's Facebook page with posts and photos to 2016.
+We're most grateful to Jackie for originally contacting us in 2007 about her unusual cats, and for her kind permission to use the superb photos illustrating this account.
+Many more can be found at the We Three blog, which was regularly updated with posts between 2007 and 2014 and is still available to enjoy online, as is Elmo's Facebook page with posts and photos to 2016.
 Since 2014 updates about the cats can be found among the journal entries at Jackie's main website.
 See also Twitter and Instagram.

 If you'd like to comment please contact me,